 A good number of client calls each year start with a question along those lines.
 You could replace squirrel with bird, rat, gopher, lizard, you name it.
 Many of us are living so far removed from nature, that we have completely forgotten how life works.
 The idea that the family dog is a killer, comes as a shock to many.

 But, dogs are apex predators.
 That means, they sit on top of the food chain and don’t have natural enemies for whom they are a primary food source.
 Dogs are the hunters, not the hunted.
 As such, it is entirely normal for a dog to chase and kill smaller animals.
-That doesn’t mean your dog is aggressive and will proceed to murdering you or your children in your sleep.
+That doesn’t mean your dog is aggressive and will proceed to murder you or your children in your sleep.
 You are family.
 The squirrel is prey.
-It is also irrelevant if your dog is hungry, in the moment the squirrel comes along.
+It is also irrelevant if your dog is hungry, at the moment the squirrel comes along.
 Your dog didn’t chase the squirrel because you didn’t feed enough breakfast.
 Dogs chase squirrels because they are fun to chase.
 Dogs tend to enjoy things that assure their survival, domestication didn’t change that.
 All the things dogs enjoy are part of the predatory hunting sequence: searching, stalking, chasing, fighting, celebration, and consumption.
-If you want to explore this in more detail, I recommend the online presentation: Tug: A Deeper Perspective.
+If you want to explore this in more detail, I recommend the online presentation: Tug: A Deeper Perspective

 What do you do?